samagra-comms/docker-deploy/readme.md

     ```bash install.sh```

+5. If asked **Would you like to share anonymous usage data about this project with the Angular Team at Google under Google’s Privacy Policy at https://policies.google.com/privacy?
+For more details and how to change this setting, see http://angular.io/analytics.**, Press **y**.

-5. This will download all the service images & start the services.
+6. This script will download all the service images & start the services.

-6. If you change anything in [.env](.env) file, you will have to stop the services, then restart them.
+7. If you change anything in [.env](.env) file, you will have to stop the services, then restart them.
     * Stop all services:

         ```docker-compose -f docker-compose.yml down```